EdsonAguiarIFAM/p4io/README.md

 > Mohammad Riftadi and Fernando A. Kuipers.
 2019.
 P4I/O: Intent-Based Networking with P4.
 Proc. of 2019 2nd International Workshop on Emerging Trends in Softwarized Networks (ETSN 2019 at NetSoft).
 Paris, France.

-or you can use the *bibtex* format:
+or you can use the following *bibtex* text:
 ```bibtex
 @INPROCEEDINGS{Rift1906:P4IO,
     AUTHOR="Mohammad Riftadi and Fernando A. Kuipers",